-In general, using INSERT...RETURNING or UPDATE...RETURNING is a more efficient way of returning the updated value of computed by fields than is a row refresh (which involves executing a select query) and is hence preferred.
+In general, using INSERT...RETURNING or UPDATE...RETURNING is a more efficient way of returning the updated value of fields than is a row refresh (which involves executing a select query) and is hence preferred.

 Prior to IBX 2.2.0, INSERT...RETURNING and UPDATE...RETURNING was not supported and hence a row refresh was always performed after an inserted or updated row was posted to the database when the dataset fields contained read only (computed by) fields.
-When INSERT...RETURNING or UPDATE...RETURNING is used, it is assumed by IBX that this more efficient mechanism is used for returning the values of computed by columns and hence the automatic row refresh is not used.